mosaicnetworks/babble-android/docs/firstapp/firstapp.rst

   Main Activity

 Add the lines below underneath the last import statement.
 The lines will appear greyed out, as the import is not yet used.
-As well as babble we are importing the ``Log`` package to write to the Android logs.
+As well as Babble we are importing the ``Log`` package to write to the Android logs.

 .. code:: java